-The possible connection of these two parameters of solar activity, soft X-Ray flares and CMEs and their results in the interplanetary space and at the Earth as solar proton events is under consideration.
-Nevertheless, both flares and CMEs are the result of rearrangements of the coronal magnetic field, they are often "associated" one another in some way.
-However, a major controversy still exists as to whether the particle acceleration occurs in the flare itself or the particles are accelerated by associated CME ([4]).
+The possible connection of these two parameters of solar activity, soft X-ray flares and CMEs and their results in the interplanetary space and near-Earth as solar proton events is under consideration.
+Nevertheless, both solar flares and CMEs are the result of rearrangements of the coronal magnetic field, they are often "associated" to one another in some way.
+However, a major controversy still exists as to whether the particle acceleration occurs in the flare itself or the particles are accelerated by an associated CME (Cane et al., 1988).